 There are numerous free options available on the Internet to start blogging on any topic you wish.
 Blogger and Wordpress are among the most popular ones.
 Instead of spending hours chatting and clicking likes on Facebook, start creating the foundation of your own business.
 You may find that your beloved fine art photography is just an addition to your blog and it is the blog and what you write on it that actually brings you money.
 However, with each post published accompanied by one of your photographs you as an artist are getting wider exposure and recognition.

-This indirect way of promoting your photography may turn out more profitable than trying to reach first ranks in a very competetive photography business.
+This indirect way of promoting your photography may turn out more profitable than trying to reach first ranks in the very competetive photography business.

 Sometimes to get results we want, it is better not to try racing with champions but creating your own Olympic games, where you are the one who deals the cards.
 I wish you success with self-promotion and remember,